 Many companies provide self-service options for customers to receive customer service online.
-The service options range from a simple list of frequently asked questions to advanced online applications that give customers access to detailed information and services so that many of them can solve problems. their own Instead of consumers contacting customer service representatives, they can go online and do the work themselves and find a solution in the same time or less.
-According to Castro, Atkinson and Ezell (2010), companies like FedEx and UPS allow customers to track their packages online rather than call a customer service agent to find out its status, Also Computer manufacturers like Dell allow look customers to up product information and get support based on the unique serial numbers printed on each device.
-Many businesses also give their customers online access to their example, accounts.
-For utility companies, cable companies, and telephone service providers all typically offer online access so that their customers can pay their bills online, see past statements, and make changes to their service.
+The service options range from a simple list of frequently asked questions to advanced online applications that give customers access to detailed information and services so that many of them can solve problems. own Instead consumers contacting customer service representatives, they can go online and do the work themselves and find a solution in the same time or less.
+According to Castro, Atkinson and Ezell

+(2010), companies like FedEx and UPS allow customers to track their packages online rather than call a customer service agent to find out its status.
+Also Computer manufacturers like Dell allow customers to look up product information and get support based on the unique serial numbers printed on each device.
+Many businesses also give their customers online access to their accounts.
+For example. utility companies, cable companies, and telephone service providers all typically offer online access so that their customers can pay their bills online, see past statements, and make changes to their service.
 Some companies have gone a step further with online selfservice and created human-like automated customer service agents (Castro, Atkinson, & Ezell, 2010).